confluentinc/cp-demo/docs/index.rst

           docker-compose logs kafka1 | grep "Registered broker 1"
           docker-compose logs kafka2 | grep "Registered broker 2"

 #.
-For demo only: Communicate with brokers via the PLAINTEXT port, client configurations are required
+For demo only: Communicate with brokers via the PLAINTEXT port, client security configurations are not required

    .. sourcecode:: bash